Bl4ky113/Learning_Django/notes.md

 logout().

 We can limit our web pages, so only the logged in users can access and see some views.
-We could do something that redirect us to log in, or trow an error by using is_authenticaded property.
+We could do something that redirect us to log in, or trow an error by using is\_authenticaded property.

-Or we could use a decorator for our function_views, or a MixIn for a ClassView.
+Or we could use a decorator for our function\_views, or a MixIn for a ClassView.

 from auth.decorators
-@login_required is for function_views.
+@login\_required is for function\_views.
 Which redirects the user to a login view, if it's not logged in.
-We can change the url of the authentication by setting login_url parameter.
+We can change the url of the authentication by setting login\_url parameter.
 After the user has been authenticated, it should redirect to the same view.
-This view url is generally stored in the session variable "next", but we can change its name by passing redirect_field_name=''.
+This view url is generally stored in the session variable "next", but we can change its name by passing redirect\_field\_name=''.

-If we dont set the login_url, Django will use the default /accounts/login from the settings default LOGIN_URL
+If we dont set the login\_url, Django will use the default /accounts/login from the settings default LOGIN\_URL

 from auth.mixins
 LoginRequiredMixin Can be used just like it's decorator counterpart, but as a abstraction, just by passing the custom url and redirect as a class parameter.
+There's a function that can do this, takes the same kwargs and the next arg, or the url were the user will be redirected after the login.

-We can add tests to the users to see if they are fit to get the request, we can do it with user_passes_test or UserPassesTestMixin.
+We can add tests to the users to see if they are fit to get the request, we can do it with user\_passes\_test or UserPassesTestMixin.
-They both can take the same parameters as login_required.
-But it needs the test_function to be passed as well.
-In the Mixin, you can name a method "test_func", but this can't be stacked.
-We could change the get_test_func to get another function other than test_func.
+They both can take the same parameters as login\_required.
+But it needs the test\_function to be passed as well.
+In the Mixin, you can name a method "test\_func", but this can't be stacked.
+We could change the get\_test\_func to get another function other than test\_func.

-There's also a Mixin - Decorator for checking permissions, it takes a permission str, login_url and raise_exception:bool Everything is just like the others, and then some logic for the permission value.
+There's also a Mixin - Decorator for checking permissions, it takes a permission str, login\_url and raise\_exception:bool Everything is just like the others, and then some logic for the permission value.
-But the raise_exception, returns a 403 (Forbidden), if the user doesn't have the permission.
+But the raise\_exception, returns a 403 (Forbidden), if the user doesn't have the permission.

 We can combine all of this into one big Mixin AccessMixin, where we have all of the paramters that we saw before, and then more.
 The behaviour is: if user is denied access, trow 403.
 Is anonymous user is denied, send to login or 403.

+Whenever we change an user password, his session will be invalidated, and they would have to log in again.
+In order to avoid doing this.
+We could use update\_session\_auth\_hash(request, user), from auth module.

+Django provides? to us a list of useful Class based Views to test or try the Auth module, which we can include in our urlpatterns by just adding django.contrib.auth.urls.
+We can change the urls by importing each view, and also we could change the template as well.
+But theres a problemn, It didn't work, while I was trying it.
+The templates are missing from my python venv.
+So an alternative would be changing them or fixing them somehow.
+There's some of the views templates saved in the django website.

+If we don't want to use Views pre made by Django, we could also use the Premade Forms, in auth.forms

+The General Problem of these PreMade Auth stuff, is that they have a lot of assumptions about our User Model.
+Which we could change.
+But we have to set AUTH\_USER\_MODEL

+If we opt to use or do our own Templates, we could use authenticated data by using the variable user in the templates.

+We can check with is_ authenticated, and then access it's values like an object.
+We can also check for permissions, by using the variable perms, then we can access each app, and its permissions just like an object

+We can simple if statements with the variables values, just like a str comparison, or check if a value is in a list, etc.